 The holidays are chaotic but they don't have to be.
 Follow these ten tips and plan for a stress-free (and debt-free) holiday season.

-Five possible uses for your tax refund that will pay off, now and in the future.
+As with any financial windfall, you should balance having fun and spending wisely.
+Discover uses for your tax refund that can pay off, now and in the future.